callmephil/pub_upgrader/README.md

-This package upgrades your `pubspec.yaml` dependencies versions.
+This package safely updates `pubspec.yaml` dependencies to compatible versions by taking advantage of `dart pub add`.

 ## Installation